 New owners take the youngster away from the only world she’s ever known.
-The baby leaves mom-dog and puppy friends behind, travels in a scary car ride, and arrives in a strange new world with unfamiliar smells, sounds, people and other animals.
+The baby leaves its mom-dog and puppy friends behind; travels in a scary car ride; and arrives in a strange new world with unfamiliar smells, sounds, people, and other animals.
 That’s sure to put a twist in the tail of the most confident pup.
 Establishing a schedule with a known routine gives your puppy something to expect—and reduces the surprises that raise the normal stress of the transition to his new home.

 Rules of the House

-Before he comes home—or very shortly thereafter—make sure everyone in your human family agrees on basic rules.
-The puppy won’t know what’s allowed and what’s forbidden if one person allows him into the living room and another person becomes angry he leaves the linoleum floor space.
+Before it comes home—or very shortly thereafter—make sure everyone in your human family agrees on basic rules.
+The puppy won’t know what’s allowed and what’s forbidden if one person allows it into the living room and another person becomes angry it leaves the linoleum floor space.

-Decide if he’s allowed on the furniture or not.
-Will he sleep on his own bed, in a crate, in the garage, or on your pillow?
+Decide if it’s allowed on the furniture or not.
+Will it sleep on its bed, in a crate, in the garage, or on your pillow?
 There are benefits to each, and it’s up to you to decide.
 Choose your battles wisely.
 Sleeping together may accelerate the bonding process, but if your kids are allergic that may be a no-no. The key is for the whole family to agree, and then enforce the rules with consistency.

 The new puppy will learn what’s expected more quickly with a known routine.
-Choose a convenient, easily cleaned and accessible location for potty training and be sure the whole family knows where she’s supposed to “go.”
+Choose a convenient, easily cleaned and accessible location for potty training and be sure the whole family knows where it’s supposed to “go.”
 Pets become confused if you move their bathroom.
-By sticking to one area, the new pup will be reminded by the scent and location what’s expected.
+By sticking to one area, the new pup will be reminded by the scent and location of what is expected.

-It’s not fair to the puppy if you insist on him eating only from his bowl, while Grandma or the kids sneak him treats.
+It’s not fair to the puppy if you insist on it eating only from its bowl, while Grandma or the kids sneak it treats.
 Perhaps you can compromise.
-Place a bowl on the table for the family to add their puppy-donations, and offer that as “desert” after the baby finishes his regular meal.
+Place a bowl on the table for the family to add their puppy-donations, and offer that as “desert” after the baby finishes its regular meal.
 Or reserve them for use during clicker training sessions, so there aren’t mixed signals.

 A tired puppy is a well-behaved puppy.
-Depending on how your puppy plays, schedule several playtimes throughout the day for healthy exercise and to wear him out.
+Depending on how your puppy plays, schedule several playtimes throughout the day for healthy exercise and to wear it out.

 There are many reasons why puppies play.
 It also helps you bond with the new puppy.
-Use parts of these fun times to teach and practice basic obedience commands, like teaching come.
-Just five minutes a day reminds him of lessons he already knows, teaches new ones, and wears out that mile-a-minute brain so he doesn’t go in search of trouble.
+Use parts of these fun times to teach and practice basic obedience commands, such as teaching come.
+Just five minutes a day reminds it of lessons it already knows, teaches new ones, and wears out that mile-a-minute brain so it doesn’t go in search of trouble.